bartors/TDT4140/README.md

 2:SECURITY:
 Our security system uses a public salt that is stored in PHP, and two random generated private salts which are stored in database.
 We use aswell a username as forth salt.
 Given that the project is open source and the method of hasing pasword, and connecting the various parts of a password are open to public and easy accesible any user that wants to deploy its own ClassMate service should change the public salt and change the way a password is made.

+We will aswell recommend obtaining a SSL certificate and using a secure connection (HTTPS).